 Building the venture capital ecosystem is a mandate that the Government is addressing since the absence of venture capital as a source of entrepreneurial financing could force home-grown talent to migrate overseas where investment funding is more abundant.
-Our role must therefore be focused on enhancing the region's venture
+Our role must therefore be focused on enhancing the region's venture capital ecosystem as opposed to simply funding venture capital.
+Government continues to focus on the strength and stability of the local financial sector, and vital reform initiatives necessary to transform our economy.
+In addition to this, we are committed to sound macroeconomic management which will be the underlying foundation to build a nurturing venture capital ecosystem.

-Just as importantly, we have announced in the Budget this year a \$50 million fund to be established in the Ministry of Planning and Sustainable Development to assist with business startups.
-We expect that the process for launching this Fund will be ready early in the New Year.
+Just as importantly, we have announced in the Budget this year a \$50 million fund to be established in the Ministry of Planning and Sustainable Development to assist with business startup.